Arunm619/coding/readme.md

 4.perm\_identity

-Longest subsequence such that difference between adjacents is one
+**Longest subsequence such that difference between adjacents is one** [See Solution](https://gist.github.com/arun-sudharsan/dde583b527467edf2d820940011242a8)

 5.Maximum Length Chain of Pairs | DP-20